HannaYev/rsschool-cv/cv.md

 _____
 * Russian - Native
 * Belarusian - Native
-* English  - B2  *according to the final test after competing course in International house, experience of communicating with native speakers.*
+* English  - B2  *according to the final test after completing course in International house, experience of communicating with native speakers.*
 * Polish - A1  - *courses of Polonias*